allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 After checking the resources by `cdk diff` command, deploy the CI / CD pipeline by `cdk deploy "*"` command.
 At this time, apart from `CicdStack`, the change also occurs in `ClusterStack` to grant permission to resources in this stack.

 When the creation is finished you can check the pipeline in the [CodePipeline Console](http://console.aws.amazon.com/codesuite/codepipeline/home).
-There is no master branch in codecommit yet, thus the pipeline would be in failed status.
+There is no master branch in CodeCommit yet, thus the pipeline will be on a failed status.

 ![](/images/40-deploy-app/result-pipeline-single-region.png)